 6. Do not neglect empty restaurants –

 Any traveller would be tempted by a crowded restaurant as it is the evidence of popularity amongst locals because of the taste and flavours.
 But, in Italy, the dinner starts late and it could be the reason that the restaurant isn’t quite occupied and that should not make you judge the place.
 Italians go out for dining around 8 pm and somewhere even at 9 Pm, while many restaurants are opened by 6.30 Pm.
 So, the next time you see a clear way restaurant that does not signify what quality of food and service it gives.
-A tip is to dine near major tourist spots.
+A tip is necessary to dine near major tourist spots.
+Prepare yourselves for any other similar situations by knowing other fascinating facts about Italy.

 Quirky, but true!
 The reason is Italians are concerned about digestion, a lot.
 And milk could obstruct the digestion process when consumed during the afternoon.
 So, mostly you will find the locals sipping in the cappuccino in the morning with a cookie or pastry.
 And would directly jump to a black coffee at night.
 Also, a cappuccino after heavy meals could bloat the stomach.